tari-project/tari/RFC/src/RFC-0370_TariCollections.md

 This document will describe the Tari Collections app.
 Tari Collections manages all Tari digital assets on behalf of the user and includes

-* A Tari coin wallet
+* A Tari token wallet
 * A Tari asset token wallet
 * The instruction API
 * Peer-to-peer communication capabilities